 It's a cherished British tradition and the humble Sunday Roast can come in many delicious shapes and sizes.
 Bath definitely isn't short of amazing restaurants who create the most mouth-watering roast dinners.
 Here are five of the best...

 Hare & Hounds

 Choose from four scrumptious roasts at the Hare & Hounds.
-Will you go for the Wiltshire pork belly, the succulent sirloin or the delicious vegetarian option?
+Will you go for the slow-rasted pork belly, the succulent sirloin, the Castlemead chicken or the delicious vegetarian option?
 Dishes are served with the all-important crispy roast potatoes and an assortment of veg, and in the summer, dine out on the terrace and admire the far-reaching views over Bath.

 The Bath Brew House

 The Bath Brew House is a down-to-earth gastropub with an onsite microbrewery.
 They also happen to do a great roast dinner, complete with all the traditional trimmings.
 There’s live music from 4pm on a Sunday, so you can enjoy your roast whilst listening to cool riffs!

 The Chequers has been a favourite with locals and visitors for over 200 years.
 They’re located in a great spot between the Royal Crescent and The Circus, and specialise in their unique Sharing Roast.
 Share a herb-crusted lamb rump along with the traditional roast potatoes, seasonal veg and red wine gravy.
 After your main, try and (fail to) resist their tempting desserts, from classic crumble to sticky toffee pudding.

 Located in a Grade II listed building in the very heart of Bath, The Huntsman is a comfy gastropub serving up delicious freshly cooked dishes.
-Traditional roasts are rightly served with a giant Yorkshire pudding, honey-glazed carrots and parsnips, twice-cooked roasties, creamed leeks, braised red cabbage with pancetta and red wine gravy.
+Traditional roasts are rightly served with roast potatoes, buttered kale, honey roast carrots and parsnips, cauliflower cheese and squash puree.
 What a feast!